YiwenC23/DSCI560-group_labs/lab4/README_LAB4.md

 "
 # Freely enter one number based on your needs.
 The program will take you to the next step with clear instructions; simply follow what the program generates next.
 ```

+### Notes
+We include many other programs in the script folder, but they are not necessarily all useful as we mainly use it as a function call reference if we need.
+You can freely check any other scripts for more information that you are interested in.
+However, our main scripts for this lab will be ‘algorithm.py’ and ‘mock_trading_env.py’; and everything needed for the mock trading can all be achieved by running the 'mock_trading_env.py'.